Learn and Plan | What type of annuity is right for me?

 Legacy benefits

-Some annuities offer a death benefit to maximize the legacy you pass to your beneficiaries.
+Some annuities offer a death benefit that could maximize the legacy a person passes to their beneficiaries.

 Single premium immediate annuity (SPIA)

-Purchased with a single lump-sum payment, an SPIA does not have an accumulation phase but begins paying out guaranteed income soon after purchase.
-Oftentimes people approaching retirement age may choose this type of annuity to help supplement their pension, Social Security, and other retirement income.
+Purchased with a single lump-sum payment, a SPIA does not have an accumulation phase but begins paying out guaranteed income soon after purchase.
+Often people approaching retirement age may choose this type of annuity to help supplement their pension, Social Security, and other retirement income.

-Pays a lump sum or income payments at a later date.
-There are several types of deferred annuities that offer optional add-ons to help turn your retirement savings into income for the future.
+Pay a lump sum or income payments at a later date.
+There are several types of deferred annuities that offer optional add-ons to turn your retirement savings into income for the future.

 Fixed annuity